Denver International Airport turbulence forecast

 Computed from DEN's geography and climate

 At 5,431 ft, DEN's elevation reduces climb performance compared with sea-level airports — afternoon thermals and mechanical turbulence in the first few thousand feet of climbout are felt for longer.
-Denver sits squarely under the mid-latitude-latitude jet, north of which most long-haul corridors run.
+Denver sits squarely under the mid-latitude jet, north of which most long-haul corridors run.
 Clear-air turbulence (CAT) at cruise is the most common source of bumps on departures from here, especially during December–February when the jet is at its strongest.
 The Rocky Mountains sit upwind of DEN on prevailing flow days, generating mountain-wave turbulence that can extend several hundred kilometres downwind at cruise level.
 The lee-wave risk is highest when December–February winds at FL300 cross the Rocky Mountains at near-perpendicular angles.
 Warm-season convection (June–August) drives the dominant turbulence pattern from DEN — afternoon thunderstorm cells are routed around but their wake turbulence and gust fronts can still affect arrivals and departures.

 Standard Instrument Departures (SIDs) often route around terrain; on strong-wind days, low-level turbulence in the lee of the hills is common in the first few thousand feet.